nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_itk_response_def.md

 summary: "ITK3 Response Message Definition"
 ---

-## ITK3 Response MessageDefinition ##
+## ITK Response MessageDefinition ##

-This is the MessageDefinition instance for the ITK3 Response message.
-This response message can be used to return positive and negative responses to a sender who has requested an infrastructure or business level response.
-The request for a response is done using the handling specification keys set to “true”.
+This is the MessageDefinition instance for the ITK Response message which can be used to return positive and negative responses to a sender who has has requested an infrastructure or business level response using the handling specification keys set to "true".
 See [Handling Specification](explore_hand_spec.html) for further information.

 - **Sender:** Sending System
 - **Receiver:** Recipient System